nlivaic/OAuth2OpenIdConnect/readme.md

     - Allowed scopes: which scopes are allowed by this client.
     - Client secrets

+### Setting up client

+- The main point here is to set up middleware and services so authentication and authorization is provided.
+The steps are outlined below, but for details, check [Client project's Startup.cs](src\ImageGallery.Client\Startup.cs).
+For more info on authentication schemes, consult [here](https://stackoverflow.com/questions/52492666/what-is-the-point-of-configuring-defaultscheme-and-defaultchallengescheme-on-asp/52493428#52493428).
+- Configure authentication services by calling `.AddAuthentication()` and providing default and challenge authentication schemas.
+You will also need to define how to sign in (persist) user using Open Id Authentication `.AddOpenIdConnect()`.
+- Add an authorization cookie.

 ### Open points

 - root folder `tempkey.rsa` - what is that?